Don’t Let a Gas Leak Happen in Your Home

 Many people discover gas leaks by smelling them.
 They often have a distinct and foul smell of sulfur or rotten eggs.

 These smells come from the gas itself and are due to the strong-smelling compound mercaptan, which is added to gas in homes.
-Otherwise, gas is odorless, so the smell of this compound added to alert homeowners to a gas leak very quickly.
+Otherwise, gas is odorless, so the smell of this compound is added to alert homeowners to a gas leak very quickly.

 Another way to look for any potential gas leaks in a house is by inspecting the state of any plants inside the home.